skaisser/stratum-pool-sha256/README.md

-# node-stratum-pool
+# node-stratum-pool-sha256

-High performance Stratum poolserver in Node.js - modernized for Node.js 18+ with zero vulnerabilities.
+High performance SHA-256 Stratum poolserver in Node.js - modernized for Node.js 18+ with zero vulnerabilities.

-This is a fork of the original [node-stratum-pool](https://github.com/zone117x/node-stratum-pool) that has been fully modernized with comprehensive security fixes, modern JavaScript features, and complete test coverage.
+This is a SHA-256 optimized fork of the original [node-stratum-pool](https://github.com/zone117x/node-stratum-pool) that has been fully modernized with comprehensive security fixes, modern JavaScript features, complete test coverage, and zero native dependencies.

 #### Notice
 This is a module for Node.js that will do nothing on its own.
 Unless you're a Node.js developer who would like to